How Long to Bake Pork Chops

 Learn how long to bake pork chops and get tender and juicy results every time!
-We’ve got you covered whether you have one-in or boneless pork chops of varying thicknesses and regardless of the oven temperature.
+We’ve got you covered for bone-in or boneless pork chops with any thickness or oven temperature.
 They’re delicious and easy to make with a few simple tips!

-Baking is definitely one of the best ways to cook pork chops because of the even heating and caramelization you get in the oven.
-One of the most frequent comments we get is: “How long do you bake pork chops?” and it’s such a great question because no two pork chops or ovens are the same.
+Baking is one of the best ways to cook pork chops because of the even heating and caramelization you get in the oven.

-The store may not have the exact pork chop type or thickness called for in a recipe, or you might be baking other dishes at a different temperature in the same oven.
+The grocery store may not have the exact pork chop called for in a recipe, or you might be sharing your oven with another dish that requires a different temperature.
 Here we explain exactly how long to bake pork chops at 350, 375, 400 or 425 and still get the juicy results we all crave!

-- The thicker the better: Thicker pork chops retain their juices better for more flavor and tenderness, so target 1 to 1 1/2 inches when possible.
+- Thicker is better: Thicker pork chops retain their juices better for more flavor and tenderness, so target 1 to 1 1/2 inches when possible.

 - Salt the chops: Salt tenderizes the meat for juicy chops, and optionally you can brine them in salt water for 20-30 minutes too.